According to WJLA ABC 7, Maryland is considering passing a law that would ban minors from buying energy drinks like Monster and Red Bull.

 If a defective product has injured your child, the manufacturer or seller may be held liable for these injuries.
 This is true whether the product is a motor vehicle, machine, tool, building material, household appliance, personal care product, toy, medication, food or beverage.

 Speak to one of our attorneys today so we can help you understand the process of filing a products liability claim.
-You can also visit our product liability FAQ page for more information.

 Did You Know: In November of 2012, the Food and Drug Administration investigated thirteen deaths connected to energy drink 5-Hour Energy.